-The historic city on the east coast of the island sits in the imposing shadow of Europe's biggest volcano, Mount Etna.
-Etna's fury has reshaped this destination on a number of occasions, so you'll see an interesting mix of architecture and styles during Catania holidays.
+Etna's fury has reshaped this destination on a number of occasions, so you'll see an interesting mix of architecture and styles on Catania holidays.

 Facing the Ionian Sea, the city of Catania looks like it's also receiving the full force of an Italian kick, situated as it is at the tip of the toes of boot-shaped Italy.

 But there's nothing to fear in this pleasant and welcoming destination.
 The days are warm, the sun shines plenty, the beaches are pleasant, and the city is buzzing with just enough life to make a break here really worthwhile.